Where can I find information on what I'm allowed and not allowed to do?

 As a last resort, failure to comply will mean we will use our powers.
 We have the power to:

-- disperse gatherings of three or more people
+- disperse gatherings of seven or more people who aren’t from the same household

 - remove a person from a gathering to their home

-- close any premises which are deemed non-essential
+- close any premises which are required to be closed under the legislation

-- issue a fixed penalty notice of £60, which will be lowered to £30 if paid within 14 days
+- issue a fixed penalty notice of £100

-- issue a fixed penalty notice of £120 for second time offenders, doubling on each further repeat offence
+- issue a fixed penalty notice of £200 for second time offenders, doubling on each further repeat offence up to £3,200

-If someone refuses to comply, they will be acting unlawfully, and we may arrest them where deemed proportionate and necessary.
+If someone refuses to comply, they will be acting unlawfully, and we may arrest them where deemed necessary and proportionate in the circumstances.

 What you can do to help

-The most important thing you can do is to follow the guidance and stay at home.
+The most important thing you can do is to follow the guidance and stay alert.

 We know that many of you will follow this.
 If you see anyone who isn’t, keep your distance and remind them of the part we all have to play to help defeat the disease.